 The runes have long foretold that this article would be about Farseers; you cannot avoid the path of fate.
-Click below to read on, or check out the Tactics Corner for more reviews and strategies.
+Click below to read the updated CA2018 article, or check out the Tactics Corner for more reviews and strategies.

 Eldar have long held a reputation as being a psychically powerful race, a distinction that stemmed largely from their fluff.
 However, since 6th edition this fluff has translated more and more into the rules half of the game, to the point where Eldar really have been one of the best psychic armies in the game for several editions.
 You can argue the details of whether they really are the strongest (and what that even means), but few people would argue that unit-for-unit and spell-for-spell they don’t get some of the strongest psykers around.

-For thirty points more, you can switch over to the Farseer Skyrunner– technically a different unit, but like many things in 8th edition it’s essentially just an upgrade.
-Skyrunners come with an extra wound (for a total of six), an extra toughness (making them T4 overall), and 3+ armor, making them surprisingly durable.
+For 32 points more, you can switch over to the Farseer Skyrunner– technically a different unit, but like many things in 8th edition it’s essentially just an upgrade.
+Skyrunners come with an extra wound (for a total of six), an extra toughness (making them T4 overall).
 Just as importantly, they also gain the Fly keyword and a 16″ movement speed, allowing them to zip around the battlefield freely and, like all bikes, when they advance they automatically get an additional 6″- you aren’t going to get much faster than that on almost anything in the game.